seanredmond/heniautos/guide/calendar-equations.md

 | Tha   | May-27    | 30       | May-27     | 30        |
 | Ski   | Jun-26    | 29       | Jun-26     | 29        |

-Meritt's only appeals to astronomy to weaken Pritchett and Neugebaur's reconstruction of a year ending with three hollow months.
+Meritt only appeals to astronomy to weaken Pritchett and Neugebaur's reconstruction of a year ending with three hollow months.
 His purpose is to show that the Rule of Aristotle is not a requirement and that a sensible reconstruction of the year can be without it while improving on those of Kirchner and Dinsmoor.
 To this end he settles on these three equations:

 * **[Mai] 26 = [IV] [28] = DOY 144**
 * **<Mou> 14 = Prytany [IX] 2 = DOY 309**